-Applicants of Silicon Valley University (SVU) whose native language is not English have to demonstrate an established level of English language proficiency through one of the following tests: the TOEFL® (Test of English as a Foreign Language), the academic format of the IELTS[TM] (International English Language Testing System), or the TOEIC® (Test of English for International Communication), etc.
+Applicants of Silicon Valley University (SVU) whose native language is not English have to demonstrate an established level of English language proficiency through one of the following tests: the TOEFL® (Test of English as a Foreign Language), the academic format of the IELTSTM (International English Language Testing System), or the TOEIC® (Test of English for International Communication), etc.

 - The TOEFL® Test Test of English as a Foreign Language.
-The TOEFL® test is the most widely accepted English-language test in the world. - IELTS[TM] is the International English Language Testing System.
+The TOEFL® test is the most widely accepted English-language test in the world. - IELTSTM is the International English Language Testing System.
 It measures ability to communicate in English across all four language skills (listening, reading, writing, and speaking) for individuals who intend to study or work where English is the language of communication. - The TOEIC® Test Test of English for International Communication.
 The TOEIC® test provides reliable measurement of English proficiency and is used by hundreds of companies, government agencies, and English language learning programs.

 The test must be recent; it should be within two years of the time applying.
 The original test scores are required to be submitted to SVU by applicants, either in person or by mail.
-The following table explains the TOEFL®, IELTSTM, and TOEIC® requirements at SVU.
-Note that there is no separate essay score on the internet-based TOEFL® as essay scores are included in the writing score.
-Although the internet-based TOEFL® includes a speaking component, a minimum score on the speaking section is not required.